jonathanbp/HarvestGoogleCalendar/README.md

     -a, --action [action]               Execute action.
 Available actions are: 'tasks' to show a list of available tasks in Harvest, 'clear' to clear all linked tasks in Harvest.
 Leave blank to synchronize.
     -u, --user [username]               Google username
     -p, --harvestpass [pass]            Password for Harvest
+    -d, --harvestdomain [domain]        The Harvest domain, e.g. you access Harvest at http://mydomain.harvestapp.com/.
     -g, --googlepass [pass]             Password for Google
     -c, --calendar [calendar]           Name of Google Calendar -r, --range [YYYYMMDD]..[YYYYMMDD]  A timerange

 ## Configuration file

 The configuration file is a YAML document containing arguments to the process *(optional)* and a set of mappings.
 Each mapping interpreted as so:

  * *name* gives a name to the mapping,
  * *task_id* indicates which kind of Harvest task to create an entry,